 In your impatience to lose belly fat and flatten your tummy, don’t work your abs every day.
 Your abdominals are just like every other muscle in your body, and they need recovery time between workouts.
 That doesn’t mean you can’t do ab exercises more than once a week.
 Just be sure to allow 48 to 72 hours between workouts.

 Step Three: Get a Grip on Your Diet

 Ack.
 There’s that four letter word.
 Again!
 Unfortunately, you cannot eat trash and expect to have a trim tummy.
 Remember the saying: what you eat in private, you wear in public — right around your middle.
 No one is saying you can’t eat food you like, just think “moderation.”
 That means limiting sweets and fried foods, choosing naturally low-fat cheeses over the creamy fat-filled ones, eating ample fresh veggies and fruits, and opting for lean meats instead of fatty ones.
-TargitFit’s never-fail extreme weight loss diet recommends cutting out soda altogether, but if you can’t go cold-turkey on the cola, cut back until you’re off it entirely.
+TargitFit’s never-fail extreme weight loss diet recommends cutting out soda altogether, but if you can’t go cold-turkey on the cola, wean yourself off, cutting back a little at a time until you’re off it entirely.
 Drink water instead as part of ensuring you get enough H20 each day.
 Try eating five smaller meals throughout the day instead of three large ones.
 If you get a grip on your diet and include both cardio and ab exercises in your routine, you’ll be sportin’ that six pack in no time.